jamillosantos/go-graphqlws/README.md

 	_You should define the `Subscribe` field of the graphql._

-4. A graphql handler;
+4. Define a GraphQL handler;

-5. A graphqlws handler;
+5. Define a GraphQL WS handler;

 6. Start the http server.